 The Enhanced Remote Mirroring premium feature provides online, real-time replication of data between storage subsystems over a remote distance.
 In the event of a disaster or unrecoverable error at one storage subsystem, the Enhanced Remote Mirroring option enables you to promote a second storage subsystem to take over responsibility for normal I/O operations.
+There are two versions of Remote Mirroring Premium features: Remote Mirroring and Enhanced Remote Mirroring (ERM).
+For more info on ERM, see "Enhanced Remote Mirroring option" on page 63.

-Table 16 lists the restrictions that apply to the copy service features.
+Table 17 lists the restrictions that apply to the copy service features.